joebew42/unusual-spending-kata/README.md

 # TODO

 * [F] Compose an e-mail notification
-    * Introduce the e-mail address as detail of User
     * Compose the text and subject of the email as it's described in the requirements